For details of my latest mindfulness courses, click here or get in touch using the form further down.

-I offer 1-1 and group sessions for people who’d like to learn how to incorporate mindfulness into their every day life.
-Private and corporate clients welcome.
+There are many ways you can find out more about mindfulness, including apps and books on the subject.
+I offer group sessions as well as training for organisations in mindful leadership.
 For details of next workshops and classes, or to book a 1-1 or corporate event get in touch using the form below.

 What do people say about my classes?
 See image below.